MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

 > [!IMPORTANT]
 > Be sure to revert the contents in the */etc/audit/auditd.conf* file to the original values and reboot the VM.

-If this resolution doesn't work or isn't appropriate for your environment, follow the [resolutions](#general-resolutions).
+If this resolution doesn't work or isn't appropriate for your environment, see the [Resolution](#resolution) section.

 ## Scenario 2: VM disk is resized in Azure, but OS can't be resized and VM doesn't fully boot